Nicotine Clearance Calculator

 Understanding which phase you are in removes the fear of the unknown.
 Just Smoked means nicotine is still active.
 CO Clearing means your blood oxygen is improving.
 Nicotine Clearing is the hardest phase — peak withdrawal — but it is time-limited.
 Almost Clear is the final stretch.
 Cleared means the acute pharmacological chapter is closed.

-Calculate the true financial cost of your smoking habit.
-See daily, weekly, monthly, annual, and 5-year costs — and what you would save if you quit today.
+Calculate the true cost of your vaping habit.
+Enter your device type and spending to see daily, monthly, annual, and 5-year costs — and what you'd save by quitting.

 Live ring, phase tracking, milestone celebrations.
 Free to start.